xindl0423/net2008_a4/README.txt

-The Python is meant to simulate rolling a 6 sided dice.
+This program is meant to simulate rolling a 6 sided dice.
 When running the app, it was ask the user to hit "Enter" to roll the dice.
 Then program will generate a random number between 1 and 6 and display the result.
 You can choose to roll the dice again by entering 'yes' or 'y'.